Smartphone vs. GPS Watch

 3 REASONS WHY YOU SHOULD (AND 5 REASONS WHY YOU SHOULD NOT) USE YOUR SMARTPHONE INSTEAD OF A GPS WATCH

-Worldwide, 1.75 billion smartphones were sold in 2012.
-That’s billion, with a “B”.
-Chances are you have one in your pocket or bag at this very moment.
+Chances are you have a smartphone in your pocket or bag at this very moment.
 Smartphones are the 21st century Swiss army knife, part phone, camera, camcorder, game console, and web surfer.
 And fitness apps – utilizing the smartphone’s GPS sensor – have been firmly creeping into GPS watch territory.

 Garmin’s Fit app, for example, can track speed, distance, time, and calories.
 It works with accessories like heart rate monitors, foot pods, and bike speed and cadence sensors.
 You can even share activities with your Facebook and Twitter friends.